Demians12/kafka-terraform-gke/README.md

 - check_success(): Checks if a command was successful.
 - wait_for_job(): Waits for a Kubernetes job to complete.

-This project provides an automated way to provision, set up, and monitor a Kafka cluster using modern tools and platforms.

 ## Clean up